bomonike/bomonike.github.io/mac-mini.md

 ## Physicals

-Physically, the 2024 Mac Mini is smaller than the previous Mac Mini.
+Physically, the 5 inch square 2024 Mac Mini is smaller than the previous Mac Mini.

 Power button on the bottom corner.
 But there are 3D printed to put that on the side.